bfierz/bfierz.github.io/old-projects/old-projects.md

 Wanting to better understand how everything works under the hood, I had to add x86 assembler to that list, before I started to settle for a bit with C++.

-My first 'real' programming project then was a joint thesis project with two class mates.

 ## [Elektron (2002)](Elektron/Elektron.md)

 ![Elektron teaser image](Elektron/Elektron_quarter.png){:.align-left}

+Part of my grammar school curriculum was final thesis.
+My first 'real' programming project then was a joint thesis project with two class mates.
 Having not the slightest clue how difficult it would turn out, we convinced our teacher that we would develop a cross-platform (Windows 9x, MacOS 9) simulation program for simple